Rodrigues-Developers/back-silver/README.md

 # back-silver

+## Running the Project

-To run this project type:
+To run this project, type:

-dotnet run
+## Running with Hot Reload

-To run with "Hot reload" type
+To run with "Hot reload", type:

-dot net watch run
+## Accessing the API

-Then you can access the api via [localhost:5016](http://localhost:5016/swagger/index.html)
+Then you can access the API via [localhost:5016](http://localhost:5016/swagger/index.html).